LogicalFish/DiscordBot/README.md

 After this is done, you can run database_setup.py in order to generate the correct tables.

 ## Future Work
-- Add functionality for an Admin User, capable of editing and deleting events that are not his.
+- Add functionality for an Admin User, capable of editing and deleting events that are not theirs.